Particular/Particular.PlatformSample/README.md

 ### Why not use version ranges / wildcard dependency?

+Projects using packages.config have control over whether to resolve the **highest matching** or **lowest matching** dependency.
+However this feature has not yet been added for `PackageReference` in SDK style project files in Visual Studio 2017 and higher.

-If, for example, Particular.PlatformSample were to reference Particular.PlatformSample.ServiceControl (>= 4.0.0 && < 5.0.0), a NuGet bug/behavior (depending on your frame of reference) would cause a project referencing Particular.PlatformSample to resolve the **lowest matching** version within that range.
+If, for example, Particular.PlatformSample were to reference Particular.PlatformSample.ServiceControl (>= 4.0.0 && < 5.0.0), then on a project using the platform sample NuGet would resolve the **lowest matching** version within that range.
 The effect would be that updated Particular.PlatformSample.ServiceControl would not automatically be deployed in projects unless the end user explicitly updated that package to latest.

 For that reason, a new minor release of Particular.PlatformSample must (unfortunately) be released every time one of the underlying packages is updated

+The NuGet client [has an open issue to allow users to determine package resolution strategy](https://github.com/nuget/home/issues/5553), which is [now unblocked](https://github.com/nuget/home/issues/5553#issuecomment-511509174) but is not yet prioritized.
+(Previously it was waiting on a [packages lockfile feature](https://docs.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#locking-dependencies) that has now been released in NuGet 4.9 / Visual Studio 2017 15.9.)

-The NuGet client is expected to begin offering the ability to control resolution of transitive dependencies in X, which will ship with Visual Studio Y. However, even then new versions of Particular.PlatformSample must be shipped in order to support users running Visual Studio 2019 (specific minors) as well as all users running Visual Studio 2017.
+However, even once the issue above is addressed, new versions of Particular.PlatformSample must _still_ be shipped in order to support users running Visual Studio 2017 or 2019 that contain the old NuGet client.